 When the monotony of things makes you take your marriage for granted, it’s possible things may start getting a little unglamorous, to put it mildly.
 In such cases, the rules for a successful marriage come to your aid, letting you know just what your dynamic is missing.

 9 Simple Rules For A Happy Marriage

 When you aren’t married, you consider it to be one of the holiest of institutions, to be respected and adored at all times.
 When you’ve been married for a while, you realize marriage is when you put off vacuuming your entire house until your mother-in-law visits for a couple of days.

 Jokes aside, the petty fights and frequent bickering may just put a dent in your relationship.
 In more serious cases, a lack of respect and trust may even lead to a damaging dynamic, perhaps even a toxic relationship.
 While there are no hard and fast rules of marriage, the most basic ones stem from common knowledge and aim to improve every aspect of your dynamic.

 The marriage rules we speak of aren’t extremely complicated, and can and should be implemented by every couple as soon as possible.
 Frankly, a dynamic without any of these rules to a happy marriage might just suffer from some form of dissatisfaction.
 To make sure that doesn’t happen to you, read on to find out what you can’t compromise on in your marriage.

-1. This is the single most important relationship
+1. Understand that this is the most important relationship in your life

 2. Compromise is necessary